Enhance Your Garden with Black Cohosh Roots

 Frequently Asked Questions About Black Cohosh Roots

-- A1: Plant the bare roots just below the soil surface with the buds facing upwards.
-Space them 6 inches apart in a well-drained, humus-rich garden bed with partial shade.
+A1: Plant the bare roots just below the soil surface with buds facing up, spaced about 6 inches apart, in well-drained, humus-rich soil under partial shade.

-- A2: Black Cohosh prefers partial shade but can tolerate some morning sunlight.
-Avoid planting it in full sun as it thrives best in shaded or woodland conditions.
+A2: Black Cohosh prefers partial to full shade and may tolerate some morning sun but generally thrives in shaded or woodland conditions.

 Reviews